coinbase/coinbase-exchange-ruby/README.md

 **account_history**

 Downloads a ledger of transfers, matches, and fees associated with an account.
-You must pass the account id as the first paramter.
+You must pass the account id as the first parameter.

 ```ruby
 rest_api.account_history(account_id) do |resp|